yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 Department of Earth System Science <br />
 University of California, Irvine

 # Welcome!
 This course is intended to introduce students to the statistical aspects of environmental data from the Bayesian perspective.
-It's geared toward students who want to make scientific sense of a dataset using models.
-The focus is on *uncertainty quantification* which is treated via direct application of probability theory, and as such has broad appeal in the environmental sciences.
+It's geared toward students who want to make scientific inference and quantity uncertainty from observed data.

 To implement Bayesian models on the computer we will use the software Stan, which is a C++ package specifically designed for the analysis of Bayesian statistical models.
 It is an easy-to-use program that is rapidly becoming the go-to tool for Bayesian modelers due to its simplicity, generality, and computational efficiency.